 Who are the members of the Ohio Dr. Martin Luther King, Jr. Holiday Commission?
 Click here to meet them.

-To memorialize Dr. Martin Luther King, Jr. on the 50th anniversary of his tragic death, the Ohio Dr. Martin Luther King, Jr. Holiday Commission invites the public to attend “50-Year Legacy: an MLK Memorial Event” at noon, Wednesday, April 4 in the Ohio Statehouse Atrium, downtown Columbus.
-Speakers will include the Rev. Joel L. King, Jr., a first cousin to Dr. King who is a Gahanna resident, and David Jehnsen, who lead a Chicago delegation to the 1963 March on Washington.
+The year 2018 marked an unfortunate landmark in American history.
+To memorialize Dr. Martin Luther King, Jr. on the 50th anniversary of his tragic death, the Ohio Dr. Martin Luther King, Jr. Holiday Commission hosted “50-Year Legacy: an MLK Memorial Event” at noon, Wednesday, April 4 in the Ohio Statehouse Atrium, downtown Columbus.
+Speakers included the Rev. Joel L. King, Jr., a first cousin to Dr. King who is a Gahanna resident, and David Jehnsen, who lead a Chicago delegation to the 1963 March on Washington.
 Jehnsen, a Galena resident, is chair and founding trustee of the Institute for Human Rights and Responsibilities.
-The Columbus State Community College Gospel Vocal Ensemble will perform at this free event.
+The Columbus State Community College Gospel Vocal Ensemble also performed at this free event.

 The year 2013 marked a landmark in American history.
 On Aug.
 28, 1963, the March on Washington culminated with Dr. Martin Luther King, Jr.'s historic "I Have a Dream" speech.